WangChengYeh/Chat_github/README.md

 **Quick Start:**
 1. Click the link above to open the app
-2. Type `:config` to set up your GitHub token and OpenAI API key
+2. Type `/config` to set up your GitHub token and OpenAI API key
-3. Use `:open filename` to load files and start editing with AI assistance
+3. Use `/open filename` to load files and start editing with AI assistance
 4. Install as PWA: Look for "Add to Home Screen" (mobile) or install icon (desktop)

 ---